 How to Make Cranberry Spice Cookies

-- The first step is to chop dried cranberries into itty bitty pieces.
+Before you even begin making the dough, chop dried cranberries into itty bitty pieces.
 These cookies are small and we want to make sure there are a lot of cranberries in each bite.
 The smaller, the better.
 Dried cranberries are a little sticky, so be patient and use a very sharp knife.
+Then start the prep:

-- Chill the cookie dough for 30 minutes, then roll into balls.
+- Chill the cookie dough for 30 minutes.

 Note: The cookie dough will seem dry, but keep mixing because it will eventually combine.
-The dough is still a little crumbly, see photo below, but will easily roll into balls after the 30 minutes of chilling.
+The dough is still a little crumbly, but will easily roll into balls after the 30 minutes of chilling.

 If you’re not a fan of eggnog, I have other options for you: